 Unveiling of the REM public art program

-Starting in 2022, REM users will be able to travel on the first section to be commissioned and be greeted at the station by works of art that will serve as the ambassadors of the lightrail metro.
+Once the first section of the REM is in service, users will be able to travel on it and be greeted at the station by works of art that are ambassadors of the lightrail metro.

 The Réseau express métropolitain public art program was unveiled today.
 Here are the highlights of this innovative program.

 Named “UniR,” the public art program draws its inspiration from the union of art, transit users and the neighbourhoods served by the REM.

 The word “UniR” includes “uni,” which is a nod to the innovative agreement with four major Montréal universities, which are an integral part of the program.

 A collection of permanent artwork will be strategically located throughout the network, in a variety of places on the four REM branches.
 The works will highlight the locations served by the REM and the interaction with users.
 The creations will represent a diversity of artistic experiences and call upon the most innovative artistic approaches in public art in Quebec.

 These works will be funded through the Politique d’intégration des arts à l’architecture et à l’environnement des bâtiments et des sites gouvernementaux et publics (policy for integrating art into the architecture and environment of government and public buildings and sites).
 This policy, in effect since 1961, aims to allocate approximately 1% of the construction or development budget of a public site to the creation of works of art.